What Is the Microsoft Commerce Incentives Program and What Does It Mean for Your Business?

-If you’re running Microsoft 365 and have 250 or more employees, there’s a partner incentive program that can pay for part — or all — of a security or data engagement with a certified Microsoft Solutions Partner.
-Most mid-market IT leaders have never heard of it.
+If you’re running Microsoft 365 and have 250 or more employees, there’s a partner incentive program that can cover part or all of the cost of a security or data engagement with a certified Microsoft Solutions Partner.
+Most companies working with Microsoft every day are not taking advantage of it.

 What Is MCI?

-Microsoft Commerce Incentives — commonly called MCI — is Microsoft’s centralized partner incentive program.
-It replaced a fragmented set of older programs in 2022 and consolidates rewards for certified Microsoft Solutions Partners across Azure, Modern Work, Security, and Business Applications.
+Microsoft Commerce Incentives, commonly called MCI, is Microsoft’s centralized partner incentive program.
+It consolidates rewards for certified Microsoft Solutions Partners across six solution areas: Data and AI, Modern Work, Security, Infrastructure, Digital and App Innovation, and Business Applications.

-The basic mechanic: Microsoft rewards Partners for driving adoption of its platform.
-Those rewards include co-op funds — money Partners can invest in customer-facing activities, including assessments, workshops, and advisory engagements.
+Those incentive funds can be directed toward customer-facing activities, including assessments, workshops, and advisory engagements.
 The result is that qualifying companies can access expert-level engagements at subsidized or zero cost.

 One important distinction: Microsoft does not directly fund client assessments.
-MCI is a partner incentive.
-Exelegent earns co-op funds and directs them toward subsidizing your engagement.
-This is what makes the program legitimate — and what determines who actually qualifies.
+MCI is a partner incentive program.
+Exelegent earns those incentive funds and directs them toward subsidizing your engagement.
+This distinction is what makes the program legitimate and what determines who actually qualifies.

 How the Money Flows